Chalais

 Cost reality

 Los Angeles construction costs run 40% above the national average.
-A full reskin into the Warm Contemporary vocabulary typically lands in the mid-six-figure range here; a cosmetic refresh lands well below that.
+A full exterior remodel in the Warm Contemporary style typically lands in the mid-six-figure range here; a cosmetic refresh lands well below that.
 Run a free Chalais audit for a calibrated number against your specific home.

 The Los Angeles renovation market in context